IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 Depending on whether this transaction is attempting to submit a new bid or request payout, the validator validates the corresponding set of conditions.

-The ``sufficientBid`` contidion verifies that the bid amount is sufficient:
+The ``sufficientBid`` condition verifies that the bid amount is sufficient:

 .. literalinclude:: AuctionValidator.hs
    :start-after: BLOCK3